inovex/scrumlr.io/docs/src/content/docs/dev/Backend/api_docs.md

 //	@Router			<mount path> [<method>]
 ```

-For more inforamtion which annotations can be used refere to the [swag guide](https://github.com/swaggo/swag#api-operation).
+For more information on which annotations can be used, refer to the [swag guide](https://github.com/swaggo/swag#api-operation).